 Many heart patients choose a hospital that performs a high volume of emergency cardiac catheterizations, angioplasties, and stent placements, performed by skilled interventional cardiologists.

-At Mount Sinai Heart, we have gained widespread recognition for safely performing rotational atherectomies, a challenging procedure used to clear the arteries of calcified lesions with a miniscule rotating blade, as well as other procedures such as balloon valvuloplasty and stent placement.
+At Mount Sinai Fuster Heart Hospital, we have gained widespread recognition for safely performing rotational atherectomies, a challenging procedure used to clear the arteries of calcified lesions with a miniscule rotating blade, as well as other procedures such as balloon valvuloplasty and stent placement.

 Not only do we have extensive clinical experience, but we are involved with a wide variety of research projects and are involved worldwide in sharing information and community outreach.